-- puts a cement block that’s been treated with antibiotics, known as a spacer, where the implant was to help kill bacteria in your joint and nearby areas
+- puts a spacer, which is a cement block that’s been treated with antibiotics, where the implant was to help kill bacteria in your joint and nearby areas

 You usually won’t be able to bear weight on the leg while the spacer is in place.
 You may be able to get around using a walker or crutches.
-You’ll also need to receive antibiotics by IV for about six weeks.
+You will also need to receive antibiotics by IV for 4 to 6 weeks.

-The second surgery, called revision knee surgery, is to remove the spacer and place a new knee implant.
+In the second surgery, called revision knee surgery, the doctor will remove the spacer and place a new knee implant.

 In the weeks before surgery, see your dentist to check for cavities or other problems that need attention.
-Remember, infection from your mouth, or anywhere in your body, can go to your knee.
+This is because an infection from your mouth, or anywhere else in your body, can go to your knee.

 - Follow your surgeon’s guidance on how to take care of your incision.

-- Keep up with preventive dental health.
-If you have a problem, don’t delay seeing your dentist.
+- Keep up with preventive dental health and don’t delay in seeing your dentist.
 Your dentist or orthopedic surgeon may want you to take antibiotics about an hour before any dental procedures to reduce your chance of infection.